shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 - To disable Stack Canaries add the following command to your compiling argument,
   - `-fno-stack-protector`

 ### Exercise 2: GNU Debugger - Helpful commands

-__1) Compile the C program example1.c with gcc the GNU Compiler Collection (or clang) using the command line : `gcc -m32 -fno-stack-protector -z execstack -mpreferred-stack-boundary=2 -ggdb` Explain briefly why we used these options?__
+__1. Compile the C program example1.c with gcc the GNU Compiler Collection (or clang) using the command line : `gcc -m32 -fno-stack-protector -z execstack -mpreferred-stack-boundary=2 -ggdb` Explain briefly why we used these options?__
+__solution :__
 - Compile and run,

 ![compile_2_1](../task4/images/compile_2_1.JPG)